 Best power rack

 If you like to lift heavy, you’ll want to consider this power rack from PRx Performance.

-Unlike other options on the market, the rack is bolted to your wall and folds up when not in use, making it ideal if you’re tight on space.
+Unlike many other options on the market, the rack gets bolted to your wall and folds up when not in use, so it’s ideal if you’re tight on space.

-Furthermore, in addition to a squat rack, the equipment includes the choice for a traditional, kipping, or multi-grip pullup bar.
+In addition to a squat rack, this piece of equipment includes the choice of a traditional, kipping, or multigrip pullup bar.

-It also has a weight capacity of up to 1,000 pounds (453.5 kg) and comes with two heavy duty J-cups for protecting your barbell.
+It has a weight capacity of up to 1,000 pounds (453.5 kg) and comes with two heavy-duty J-cups for protecting your barbell.

 Just keep in mind that you’ll need to buy the barbell and weight plates separately.

 - Price: $$$$